Royce Lewis Player Props: Twins vs. Tigers

 Royce Lewis At The Plate

-- Lewis is hitting .273 with a double, two home runs and two walks.
+- Lewis is batting .319 with two doubles, three home runs and two walks.

-- Lewis has reached base via a hit in nine games this year (of 15 played), and had multiple hits in three of those games.
+- Lewis enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .438 with one homer.

+- In 68.4% of his 19 games this season, Lewis has picked up at least one hit.
+He's also had five multi-hit games.

-- He has hit a long ball in two of 15 games played this year, and in 3.5% of his plate appearances.
+- He has hit a long ball in three games this year (15.8%), homering in 4.2% of his chances at the plate.

-- Lewis has had at least one RBI in 26.7% of his games this season (four of 15), with more than one RBI three times (20.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Lewis has picked up an RBI in seven games this season (36.8%), with two or more RBI in three of those games (15.8%).

-- He has scored in six of 15 games so far this season.
+- He has scored in eight games this season (42.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.